apjanke/so-you-wanna-code/docs/PRAG-101.md

 ## Prep for this course

-* Join the "Lovelace Cafe" Discord
+* Join the "Lovelace Café" Discord
   * This is Andrew's Discord for people doing this program.
 Ask him for an invite.
-  * (The Lovelace Cafe is restricted to Andrew's personal friends, so I don't have to worry about moderation.)
+  * (The Lovelace Café is restricted to Andrew's personal friends, so I don't have to worry about moderation.)

 ## Preparing to comptooter safely